jhoviatt/howto-buntu/README.md

 #### How about something in between?

-Ideally, this project would bring a user friendly `howto` search tool to the command line, returning a pleasant set of 2 to 10 search results, and offering a google search if less are found.
-In addition, it would add a  `ghow` direct google search capability from the command line returning the top few hits with links and summaries.
+*howto-buntu* brings a user friendly `howto` search tool to the command line, returning a smaller and more relevant set of search results.
+In addition, it adds a  `ghow` direct google search capability from the command line returning the top few hits with links and summaries.

 -----------------------------------------------------------